CBEP-SoCB-Details/CB_Invasives/Derived_Data/MIMIC_Data_Review.md

 would be useful for ordination and other multivariate procedures, if we chose to pursue them.

-Note that this procedure retains any “real” NAs in the data, while it fills in values not present in the draft long data with “Absent”.
-This means we do not count data where species were recorded as present at all, which may not always be what we want.
+Note that this procedure retains any “real” NAs in the Abundance data, while it fills in values not present in the draft long data with “Absent”.
+This means we do not count data where species were recorded as “present”, which is probematic.
+A decision needs t be made on each specific analysis of the relative abundance data whether to replace those NAs with “Absent” or not.

 ``` r
 presence_data_wide <- the_data %>%